 How to Write a Resume

-- Summarize this experience in a separate "Key Skills" section.
+- Summarize your experience in a 'Key Skills' section.

-- Copy your text into a resume template that fits the tone of your industry.
+- Design your resume using a template that fits the tone of your industry.

 - Proofread for grammar, brevity, and specific action verbs.

 - Convert your resume to a PDF file.

 This seems like a given, right?
 Not exactly.